xlifems/google-cloud-fundamentals-core-infrastructure/03-virtual-machines-and-networks-in-the-cloud/README.md

 # Virtual Machines and Networks in the Cloud

-This section explores how resources get organized with projects, and how access to those resources gets shared with the right part of a workforce through a tool called Identity and Access Management (IAM).
-It's also in this section that we identify different ways to interact with Google Cloud.
+This section of the course explores how Google Compute Engine works, with a focus on virtual networking.

 ## Videos